ml-lab-cuny/menge_ros/README.md

 aaroor@gradcenter.cuny.edu

 ## Acknowledgments
-The development of MengeROS is supported by the Machine Learning and Problem Solving Lab at Hunter College, CUNY.
+The development of MengeROS was supported by the Machine Learning and Problem Solving Lab at Hunter College, CUNY and supported in part by NSF Grant #1625843.